-Students are urged not to arrive until 7:45 or stay at school after 3:30, unless involved in a specific sport or activity.
-There will not be any supervision of your child before or after those times.
-Parents are urged not to drop off their child before 7:45 or leave them after 3:30 due to this fact.
+Students are notified not to arrive until 7:30 or stay at school after 3:30, unless involved in a specific sport or activity.
+There will not be any school-provided supervision of your child before or after those times.
+Parents may not drop off their child before 7:30 or leave them after 3:30.